Take The First Step Now

 A long-term inpatient treatment rehab can last between 6 to 12 months.
 This treatment is based on the therapeutic community (TC) model.
 A TC uses everyone in the rehab as an active piece of the therapy.
 So, staff and other residents will all be instrumental in the therapeutic process.

-Long-term residential inpatient rehab uses a holistic approach that offers comprehensive treatment, addressing substance use, mental health, and in some cases, life skills and employment training.
+Long-term residential rehab takes a holistic approach.
+It provides complete treatment for substance abuse and mental health.
+In some cases, it also includes life skills and job training.
 Treatment in a long-term inpatient rehab has a highly structured format that includes a schedule for the following:

 • Therapy sessions